OhTerryTorres/horrible-house/README.md

 ###Item Keywords
 - <b>hidden</b>: the item is not visible to the player unless revealed through an action
 - <b>canCarry</b>: the item can be taken by the player and added to their inventory
-- <b>maxCapacity</b>: if a number value is paired with this key, the item becomes a container and can be use to contain other, different items.
+- <b>maxCapacity</b>: if a number value is paired with this key, the item becomes a container and can be used to contain other, different items.

 ###Actions
 Action objects become the choices your player can take and the method by which they can interact with items in the game world.
 Every change to the game world of consequence is done by executing and resolving actions.

 ###Action Keywords
-- <b>result</b>: displayed after the action is executed
+- <b>result</b>: displayed above the room description after the action is executed
 - <b>roomChange</b>: replaces the explanatory description of the current room/stage
 - <b>revealItems</b>: the items named in this array are made to be no longer hidden
 - <b>liberateItems</b>: the items named in this array are allowed to be picked up and carried by the player